 Preventing process errors is the main reasons for writing procedures.
 Procedure or work instruction act as controls or countermeasure for identified risks that can create defects, injuries, or nonconformances.

 If it is Critical To Quality (CTQ) then it is a candidate for a standard operating procedure.
 Your standard operating procedures protect your processes from defects and regularly leads to fewer corrective actions.

 Procedures Protect Workers

 Workers who are following established procedures have more confidence that their actions are supported by management, the underlying statutes or regulations, and that they are following industry best practices.
-Using standard operating procedures regularly leads to fewer corrective actions.
-If there are legal ramifications to your work, then following your procedures reduces liabilities.
+Using standard operating procedures protect your workers from injuries.
+If there are legal ramifications to your work, then following your SOP reduces liabilities.

 Procedures Protect Customers

 Customers are entitled to dependable product or service delivery based on established and accepted measures — not on any one worker’s personal values, and not varying from one geographic area to another.
 Your standard operating procedures protect your customers from defects.